hirememorey/resilience-basketball/README.md

 ## 🤝 Contributing

 ### For New Developers (Resilience Score Implementation)
-1. **Read Documentation**: Start with `foundational_principles.md` for research vision and statistical resilience methodology
+1. **Read Documentation**: Start with `foundational_principles.md` for research vision and the detailed "Method Resilience" methodology.
-2. **Understand Current State**: **TRUE complete data pipeline operational - comprehensive debugging resolved all null values with 85+ metrics per player**
+2. **Understand Current State**: A complete data pipeline is operational with comprehensive, granular data for the entire league.
-3. **Run Validation**: Execute `python validate_data.py` to verify data integrity (569 players with complete 85+ metric tracking profiles)
+3. **Run Validation**: Execute `python validate_data.py` to verify data integrity.
-4. **Check Workflows**: Review `prompts.md` for development workflow templates
+4. **Check Workflows**: Review `prompts.md` for development workflow templates.
-5. **Immediate Priority**: Implement resilience score calculation and hypothesis testing using complete dataset
+5. **Immediate Priority**: Implement the "Method Resilience Score" calculation and hypothesis testing using the complete dataset.
-6. **Development Focus**: Build ML models and statistical analysis on production-ready data foundation
+6. **Development Focus**: Build ML models and statistical analysis on our production-ready data foundation.

 ### Development Workflow for Resilience Score Implementation